+'''

 logmessage(type, string-expr1, string-expr2)

+'''

-type specifies the type of message (see below). string-expr1 specifies the text to display in the component field; can be an nstring variable or string constant. string-expr2 specifies the text to display in the message field; can be an nstring variable of string constant.
+type specifies the type of message (see below).

+specifies the text to display in the component field; can be an nstring variable or string-expr1 string constant.

+string-expr2 specifies the text to display in the message field; can be an nstring variable or string constant.